SAVA: Scalable Learning-Agnostic Data Valuation: Experiments

 \textbf{Noisy labels.} We corrupt $30\%$ of the labels in the training set by randomly assigning the target a different label.
 From~\Cref{fig:cifar10_corruptions_detection}, we can see that \emph{LAVA} has an out-of-memory (OOM) issue when valuing the full training set of $50$K points.
-In contrast, \emph{SAVA}, \emph{Batch-wise LAVA} \emph{KNN Shapley} can consistently value and detect all corruptions when inspecting $12.5$K ordered samples by values. \emph{Influence Functions} matches the performance of \emph{SAVA}, but is very expensive to run on large datasets. \emph{TracInCP} is unable to detect noisy labels better than random selection, similar to the observations in~\citet{just2023lava}.
-Consequently, when pruning $30\%$ of the data, \emph{SAVA} can consistently improve its accuracy on the test set as the training set size increases~(\Cref{fig:cifar10_corruptions_prune}).
+In contrast, \emph{SAVA}, \emph{Batch-wise LAVA}, \emph{KNN Shapley} and \emph{Data-OOB} can consistently value and detect all corruptions when inspecting $12.5$K ordered samples by values. \emph{Influence Functions} matches the performance of \emph{SAVA}, but is very expensive to run on large datasets. \emph{TracInCP} is unable to detect noisy labels better than random selection, similar to the observations in~\citet{just2023lava}.
+Consequently, when pruning $30\%$ of the data, \emph{SAVA} can consistently improve its accuracy on the test set as the training set size increases~(\Cref{sec:cifar10_pruning}).

 \textbf{Noisy features.} We add Gaussian noise to $30\%$ of the training images to simulate feature corruptions that might occur in real datasets.
-From~\Cref{fig:cifar10_corruptions_detection}, \emph{LAVA} obtains good performance for moderate dataset sizes, but for training set sizes above $10$K, some runs have OOM errors when embedding the entire training set into memory and when calculating the full cost matrix for OT problem in Eq. (\ref{eq:groundcost_label}).
+From~\Cref{fig:cifar10_corruptions_detection}, \emph{LAVA} obtains good performance for moderate dataset sizes, but for training set sizes above $10$K, some runs have OOM errors when embedding the entire training set into memory and when calculating the full cost matrix for OT problem.
 In contrast, \emph{SAVA} can consistently value and detect corruptions. \emph{Batch-wise LAVA} is also able to scale and gets similar performance to \emph{SAVA}.
-As can \emph{KNN Shapley}, albeit its detection rate is lower than \emph{SAVA}. \emph{TracInCP} and \emph{Influence Functions} both struggle to detect noisy data points, both methods were originally shown to detect noisy labels, so we do not expect them to work well beyond noisy label detection.
+As can \emph{KNN Shapley} and \emph{Data-OOB}, albeit its detection rate is lower than \emph{SAVA}; as we prune $30\%$ of the data for larger and larger dataset sizes performance of \emph{SAVA} outperforms \emph{KNN Shapley}~\Cref{fig:cifar10_corruptions_prune}. \emph{TracInCP} and \emph{Influence Functions} both struggle to detect noisy data points, both methods were originally shown to detect noisy labels, so we do not expect them to work well beyond noisy label detection.